-It’s often said that the jump from primary to secondary is so significant that students often have difficulty coping with lower secondary.
-The good news is that this change can be managed if you have the right tools on hand.
+It’s often said that the jump from primary to secondary is so significant that students often have difficulty coping with the new environment and increased academic rigour.
+The good news — this change can be managed if you have the right tools on hand.

-This week, we sit down with Shuli Sudderuddin, Academic Director of Secondary and Junior College Programmes at The Learning Lab to understand the common challenges lower secondary students may face.
+This week, we sit down with Shuli Sudderuddin, Academic Director of Secondary and Junior College Programmes at The Learning Lab, United Square, to understand the common challenges lower secondary students may face.

 1. Keep Up With The Added Workload

 One easy way to stay on top of school work is to get into a habit of constant revision!
 Reviewing what has been covered in school (and by tutors!) each week can be a lifesaver because it means that your child does not have to rush through revision just before the exams.

 Building a strong foundation in basic skills is also extremely important.
 Your child can easily create “muscle memory” for exams by memorising formulae that help him or her answer Math and Science questions or templates for English essay structures for argumentative or expository writing.

 2. Manage The Big Leap